Grassmann elements and geometric algebra Λ(V)

 DirectSum.Basis{T³⟨¹²³⟩',8}(w, ϵ₁, ϵ₂, ϵ₃, ϵ₁₂, ϵ₁₃, ϵ₂₃, ϵ₁₂₃)

-Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor SubManifold
+Combining the linear basis generating elements with each other using the multilinear tensor product yields a graded (decomposable) tensor Submanifold

 $\langle v_{i_1}\otimes\cdots\otimes v_{i_k}\rangle_k : V'^k\rightarrow\mathbb K$, where rank

 is determined by the sum of basis index multiplicities in the tensor product decomposition.
 The Grassmann anti-symmetric exterior basis is denoted by $v_{i_1\dots i_g}\in\Lambda^gV$ having the dual elements $w^{i_1\cdots i_g}\in\Lambda^gV'$, while the Leibniz symmetric basis will be denoted by $\partial_{i_1}^{\mu_1}\dots\partial_{i_g}^{\mu_g}\in L^gV$ with corresponding $\epsilon_{i_1}^{\mu_1}\dots\epsilon_{i_g}^{\mu_g}\in L^gV'$ adjoint elements.
 Combined, this space produces the full Leibniz tangent algebra $T^\mu V=V\oplus (\bigoplus_{g=1}^\mu L^g V)$ and the Grassmann exterior algebra $\Lambda V = \bigoplus_{g=1}^n\Lambda^g V$ with $2^n$ elements.
 The mixed index algebra $\Lambda(T^\mu V) = (\bigoplus_{g=1}^n\Lambda^g V)\oplus(\bigoplus_{g=1}^\mu L^g V)$ is partitioned into both symmetric and anti-symmetric tensor equivalence classes.
-Any mixed tensor SubManifold
+Any mixed tensor Submanifold

 pair $\omega,\eta$ satisfies either